Although not a requirement by Washington law, most (if not all) landlords in Washington ask for a security deposit from their tenants.

 Is a walk-through inspection necessary in the state of Washington?

-Yes.
+As a landlord, you can withhold a security deposit.
 Some valid reasons for doing so include:

 • Nonpayment of rent